cityssm/tv-display-docs/tipsAndTricks/tips.md

 This can greatly reduce the chance of showing content that is out of date, and scripts that have been updated.

+**In Chromium:**

+- Open up the Settings screen.
+- The left-hand menu may or may not be displayed.
+If not, open it.
+- Under "Advanced", select "Privacy and security".
+- Click "Site Settings".
+- Click "Cookies and site data".
+- The setting name varies greatly by Chromium version.
+  It could be one of the following.
+  - Most recently, make sure "Clear cookies and site data when you quit Chromium" is on.
+  - In older versions, make sure "Keep local data only until you quit the browser" is on.

 ## If network connectivity is ever questionable, run a local web server.